Amund Rydland

 Amund Rydland (25 November 1888 – 16 February 1967) was a Norwegian stage and film actor and theatre director.

-Born in the village of Alversund, Lindås municipality in Hordaland, he made his stage debut at Det Norske Teatret in 1913, and served as the theatre's director from 1916 to 1922.
+He was born in the village of Alversund in Lindaas Municipality in Søndre Bergenhus county (now part of Alver Municipality in Vestland county).
+He made his stage debut at Det Norske Teatret in 1913, and served as the theatre's director from 1916 to 1922.
 He was best known for his comedy characters.